Trismegiste/Benchmarkdown/README.md

 ## Update

-I've made a recent "composer update" on this benchmark and I've got :
+I've made a recent "composer update" on this benchmark and I've got (on a slow laptop) :
 ```
 erusev/parsedown: 15.4 s
 michelf/php-markdown: 49.6 s